tdeekens/flopflip/readme.md

-Whenever your application "gains" certain information (e.g. with `react-router`) only further down the tree but that information should be used for user targeting (through `adapterArgs.user`) you can use `ReconfigureFlopflip`. `ReconfigureFlopflip` itself communicates with `ConfigureFlopflip` to reconfigure a given adapter for more fine grained targeting.
-You also do not have to worry about rendering `ReconfigureFlopflip` before the adapter initialized (e.g. LaunchDarkly) as requested reconfigurations will be queued and processed once the adapter is ready.
+Whenever your application "gains" certain information (e.g. with `react-router`) only further down the tree but that information should be used for user targeting (through `adapterArgs.user`) you can use `ReconfigureFlopflip`. `ReconfigureFlopflip` itself communicates with `ConfigureFlopflip` to reconfigure the given adapter for more fine grained targeting with the pased `user`.
+You also do not have to worry about rendering any number of `ReconfigureFlopflip`s before the adapter is initialized (e.g. LaunchDarkly).
+Requested reconfigurations will be queued and processed once the adapter is ready.

 Imagine having `ConfigureFlopflip` above a given component wrapped by a `Route`: